Birds of Northbridge Golf Course

 A Living Sanctuary Within the Course

-Northbridge Golf Course, the surrounding bush and the adjoining waters are home to almost 100 species of birds.
+Northbridge Golf Course, the surrounding bush and the adjoining waters are home to over 100 species of birds.
 Some of these are the typical open country birds you’d expect to see in any park or garden.
 Others are bushland specialists and waterbirds that occur anywhere in the inner harbour.

 The most special birds are those that depend on the four freshwater ponds the Club built to irrigate the fairways without using the public water supply.
 Many of these birds are easily found on the course or the surrounding trails, adding to the enjoyment of golfers and the public alike.